CshlSiepelLab/DENR/README.md

 ### Optional: Shape profile
 It is know that polymerase density varies as the polymerase moves the body of the gene.
-Although we already reccomend masking out the head and tail regions of the transcripts to avoid the large spikes of polymerase density typically viewed there, we provide another tool to account for the more subtle variation caused by the acceleration.
-Using heuristic methods to select transcripts that are explain the vast majority of polymerase density at their locus, DENR constructs an empirical model for relative polymerase densities in the gene body.
+Although we already recommend masking out the head and tail regions of the isoforms to avoid the large spikes of polymerase density typically viewed there, we provide another tool to account for the more subtle variation caused by the acceleration.
+Using heuristic methods to select isoforms that are explained by the vast majority of polymerase density at their locus, DENR constructs an empirical model for relative polymerase densities in the gene body.
 The profile is then calculated using a loess fit that maps position within the gene on a rescaled [0, 1] range to the observed polymerase density,